mvw/hackerrank/Functional Programming/Functional Structures/Prison Transport/README.md

 This can be solved using graph theory.

-The prisoners (which are bound to other prisoners) are modeled by vertices, the handcuffs form the edges of a graph.
+The prisoners (those which are bound to other prisoners) are modeled by vertices, the handcuffs form the edges of a graph.

 We determine the connected components, which are the prisoner groups